-- More control is needed around buildings heights and intensity of new development; - More focus needs to be placed on social/cultural/arts stories and creative sharing; - There is concern around the trend towards facadism, - the retention of only the fronts of buildings, with the corresponding loss of other built heritage fabric; - Graffiti/vandalism is a problem in the municipality that effects its cultural heritage.
-There are also too many advertising signs in the built environment and impact on the heritage qualities; - There is a need for more heritage related information and interpretative signage; - There is a need to develop a better understanding of, and protect, different layers of history; - The quality and consistency of information on the heritage of the municipality needs to be improved, as does the community's access to it; - Greater provision of heritage advisory services to the community is necessary; - Aboriginal heritage should be better recognised in the municipality; - Natural heritage should be better recognised in the municipality; - There is a need for YCC to strengthen its existing provisions and management framework to improve the overall response to heritage; and - Alterations to heritage properties to achieve universal access or improved sustainability in particular through installation of solar panels, are recurring issues for YCC.
+- More control is needed around buildings heights and intensity of new development; - More focus needs to be placed on social/cultural/arts stories and creative sharing; - There is concern around the trend towards facadism the retention of only the fronts of buildings, with the corresponding loss of other built heritage fabric; - Graffiti/vandalism is a problem in the municipality that effects its cultural heritage.
+There are also too many advertising signs in the built environment and impact on the heritage qualities; - There is a need for more heritage related information and interpretative signage; - The quality and consitency of information on the heritage of the municipality needs to be improved, as does the community's access to it; - Greater provision of heritage advisory services to the community is necessary; - Aboriginal heritage should be better recognised in the municipality; - Natural heritage should be better recognised in the municipality; - There is a need for YCC to strengthen its existing provisions and management framework to improve the overall response to heritage; and - Alterations to heritage properties to achieve universal access or improved sustainability in particular through installation of solar panels, are recurring issues for YCC.